marco79cgn/radio-paradise/README.md

 ![alt text](https://github.com/marco79cgn/radio-paradise/blob/master/rp-player-playlist.png "")

+**All desired features have been implemented and tested.
+These include:**
+- the FLAC version of Radio Paradise (playing endlessly like a real stream)
+- the current track information (artist, title, album, year)
+- a playlist of the current event incl. random access
+- previous and next buttons (skipping)
+- a volume slider
+- the progress (time and bar)
+- a donation button (to show some love to Bill & Rebecca)

 Since the Radio Paradise API doesn't allow Cross-Origin Domain Sharing (CORS), the requests have to be proxied via [cors-anywhere](https://cors-anywhere.herokuapp.com/).
 The service might be unreliable over time and is not production ready.

 It's running quite smooth in Google Chrome.
 In Safari, it takes a bit more time to load and play the tracks.